wessport/Geoalchemist/content/post/SQL_Basics_WHERE.md

 | 1009       | CRAFTY BASTARD BREWING          | TN            | 865-37917       |
 | 1010       | Highland Brewing Company        | NC            | 28803- HBC      |

-Hmm.
+Hmm...

 Was this the table you were expecting?

 Looks like we've got NC breweries where the IDs is below 1005 even though we requested only IDs above 1005.
 Let's look closely at what's actually going on here.

 The order in which the operators are evaluated is causing us trouble.
 In most DBMS environments, the `AND` operator is executed first.
 This means that in our example above, *any breweries located in TN and with a BREWERY_ID > 1005 are returned, and any breweries located in NC regardless of their ID*.

 To fix this problem we just need to be more specific.
 By adding parentheses around our conditions, we can control the order in which they're evaluated.
 Think of your old TI-83 calculator days.

 ```
 SELECT *